-In the 115th Congress, three bills have been introduced to date that would lift restrictions on travel to Cuba.
+In the 115th Congress, six bills have been introduced that would lift restrictions on travel to Cuba.
 H.R.
 351 (Sanford), the Freedom to Travel Act of 2017, would focus solely on travel by lifting current restrictions on travel and prohibiting the President from regulating, directly or indirectly, travel to Cuba or any transaction incident to such travel.
+S. 1287 (Flake), the Freedom for Americans to Travel Act of 2017, would prohibit the President from restricting travel to Cuba or any transactions incident to travel to Cuba.
 H.R.
 572 (Serrano), the Promoting American Agricultural and Medical Exports to Cuba Act of 2017, would ease certain restrictions on agricultural and medical exports to Cuba and would lift restrictions on travel and prohibit restrictions on travel if such travel would be lawful in the United States.
 H.R.
-574 (Serrano), the Cuba Reconciliation Act, would lift the embargo on Cuba by removing provisions of law restricting trade and other financial transactions with Cuba, including restrictions on travel, and would prohibit restrictions on travel if such travel would be lawful in the United States.
+574 (Serrano), the Cuba Reconciliation Act, H.R.
+2966 (Rush), the United States-Cuba Normalization Act of 2017, and S. 1699 (Wyden), the United States-Cuba Trade Act of 2017, would lift the embargo on Cuba by removing provisions of law restricting trade and other financial transactions with Cuba, including restrictions on travel, and would prohibit restrictions on travel if such travel would be lawful in the United States.
+(Both H.R.
+2966 and S. 1699 also would prohibit restrictions on U.S. remittances to Cuba.)